Project Description

 The ABG Service

-Within 24 hours ABG had visited the United Utilities offices, visited site, developed and proposed a solution, gained approval and delivered material, along with site supervision, to brief the installation team.
-The whole installation was completed by the contractor in less than 7 days, despite the remote location and access restrictions.
+Within 24 hours ABG had visited the United Utilities offices and visited site to propose a solution, gain approval and deliver material.
+Site supervision to brief the installation team was provided and the whole installation was completed by the contractor in less than 7 days, despite the remote location and access restrictions.